PSEG Nuclear LLC

 The Salem Nuclear Generating Station

-- Produces 85% of the state’s carbon-free electricity
+- Produces more than 80% of the state’s carbon-free electricity

 - Largest employer in Salem County with over 1,600 employees.